 Joy Jorgensen

-Joy Jorgensen is the lead producer and founder of Killjoy Films.
-Joy has a Bachelor's Degree from Columbia University and a Master's Degree in Screenwriting and Directing at the NYU Tisch School of the Arts.
+Joy Jorgensen is the founder and lead producer of Killjoy Films.
+She holds a Bachelor's Degree from Columbia University and a Master's Degree in Screenwriting and Directing from the NYU Tisch School of the Arts.

 Mark